Howard is an amateur UFC card collector who wants to introduce the world of UFC cards to newly interested enthusiasts.

 Knowing the features that make a card valuable, it's easy to imagine some really expensive cards.

-For example, a Georges St-Pierre autographed rookie refractor /25 or less would be worth a lot.
+For example, a Georges St-Pierre autographed refractor /25 or less would be worth a lot.
 Likewise for similar cards of Conor McGregor or Ronda Rousey.

 How Do You Collect?